G-Lynn/NHOPD/README.md

-Chris and Kristian project on NH opioid use
+Chris and Kristian project on NH opioid use.
+I already installed git lfs and am tracking *.csv files.